waterknows/capp-455136/mlpipe/README.md

 3) Import the package: from mlpipe import *

-4) Call functions from each submodule: get.*; exp.*; impu.*; gen.*; model.*; eva.*
+4) Call functions from each submodule: get.*; proc.*; exp.*; gen.*; model.*; eva.*

-For example, to fill in missing values in your database with KNN method, you just need to call the function impu.KNN: impu.KNN(dataframe name, the varaible with missing values; features used to predict the missing values; number of neighbors k)
+For example, to fill in missing values in your database with KNN method, you just need to call the function proc.KNN: proc.KNN(dataframe name, the varaible with missing values; features used to predict the missing values; number of neighbors k)